-The fitting algorithms in pCLAMP Software are very robust and will perform satisfactorily in most cases.
-However, there is always the possibility that a fit will fail.
+The fitting algorithms in the pCLAMP software are very robust and perform satisfactorily in most cases.
+There is the possibility that a fit will fail.
 The most likely reasons for a fit failure are:

 - The data are very poorly described by the fitting function. - The initial seed values were very inaccurate. - Sign restrictions were applied and the search algorithm cannot assign acceptable positive values to the function parameters, for example the data cannot be reasonably well described by the sign-restricted fitting function.